Thaddeus S. C. Lowe: Death and legacy

 Lowe died at his daughter's Pasadena home on January 16, 1913, at age 80, after a few years of failing health.
 Lowe was buried at Mountain View Cemetery in Altadena, California.
-His wife Leontine died a year later and was buried next to him.
-Also buried near the Lowe monument are his two sons, Leon and Sobieski, and other family members.
+His wife Leontine died a year earlier and is buried next to him.
+Also buried near the Lowe monument are their two sons, Leon and Sobieski, and other family members.
 Many of the family members returned to the East Coast.
 A nearby monument has been separately erected for his son Thaddeus and his wife.
-Thaddeus Lowe's granddaughter Pancho Lowe Barnes was also an aviation pioneer.
+Thaddeus Lowe's granddaughter Pancho Lowe Barnes was also something of an aviation pioneer beginning in late-1920s California.

 The Mount Lowe Railway was placed on the National Register of Historic Places on January 6, 1993.
 The mountain itself still bears his name.
 Lowe is a member of the U.S. Army Military Intelligence Hall of Fame.
-Lowe Army Heliport at Fort Rucker, Alabama is named in his honor.
+Lowe Army Heliport at Fort Rucker, Alabama, is named in his honor.

 His house in Norristown, Pennsylvania, at 823 W. Main Street, still exists.

 Lowe is featured on a New Hampshire historical marker (number 19) along U.S. Route 2 in Jefferson.